AFC South: 2010s

-In 2010, the Indianapolis Colts again won their division by winning their final four games, including a victory over the Jaguars that tied the records of the two teams.
+In 2010, the Indianapolis Colts again won their division with a 10–6 record.
+They won their final four games, including a victory over the Jaguars that tied the records of the two teams.
 The Colts controlled their own destiny, with the Jacksonville Jaguars losing its last three games of the season.
 In 2011, the Houston Texans won their first AFC South title, qualifying for the playoffs for the first time in franchise history.
 In Week 14, Houston had to beat Cincinnati and New Orleans had to beat the Tennessee Titans to secure the playoffs for Houston.
 Houston won 20–19 and New Orleans won 22–17 against the Titans, giving Houston its first ever playoff spot.
 The Texans had won their first Playoff game against the Cincinnati Bengals 31–10 but then lost to the Baltimore Ravens 20–13 in the Divisional game.
 The Texans repeated as AFC South champions in 2012 as well after beating Indianapolis 29–17 in Week 15 that season.
 In the playoffs, the Texans beat the Bengals once again, 19–13, but lost to the New England Patriots 41–28 during the Divisional Weekend.
 The Colts would retake the AFC South division crown in 2013.
 Indianapolis swept all three of its divisional opponents during the 2013 campaign to reclaim its first division title since 2010.
 Again in 2014, the Colts claimed the division title by defeating the Texans in a week 15 matchup, 17–10.
 The Texans took over as AFC South champions in 2015 following their 30–6 win over Jacksonville in week 16.
 Houston repeated as division champions in 2016; despite finishing with matching 9–7 records along with Tennessee, the Texans earned the AFC South's automatic berth into the NFL playoffs based on finishing better against the division (5–1) than the Titans (2–4).
 In 2017, the Jaguars won their first AFC South title after a Titans loss to the Rams in Week 16.
 In the previous week, the Jaguars had clinched their first playoff berth since 2007, with a win against the Texans.
 The Texans reclaimed the division crown with an 11–5 record in 2018, though the Colts also made the playoffs as a wild card and defeated the Texans in Houston in the first round by a score of 21–7.
 In 2019, the Texans won their sixth division title with a 10–6 record, and the Titans reached the Wildcard with 9–7.
-The Texans would win in the Wildcard vs. the Buffalo Bills and make it to the Divisional Round, losing 51–31 to the Kansas City Chiefs.
+The Texans would win in the Wildcard vs. the Buffalo Bills and make it to the divisional round, losing 51–31 to the Kansas City Chiefs.
 The Titans, however, would make it to the AFC Championship, also losing 35–24 to the Chiefs.